Huraqan/SimpleNeuralNetwork/README.md

 # Usage

 Explore the concept of neural networks by getting your hands dirty.
-See the code and maths for the feed-forward and back-propagation.
+See the code and maths for the feed-forward and back-propagation algorithms.
 Tinker with settings to get improved results.
-Expand upon the project by implementing convolution, a fantansic way to get more valuable information encoded into each pixel, allowing for the network to better differentiate certain patterns.
+Expand upon the project by implementing convolution, a fantastic way to get valuable information about a pixel's neighborhood, allowing for the network to better differentiate certain patterns.

 # Installation